 This could have been avoided.
 Increasingly, risk engineers are helping contractors prevent such disasters by raising their awareness of potential triggers for water damage so that crews can adjust before it occurs.
 At Zurich, I’m happy to say that our proactive commitment to this cause has helped reduce our construction customers’ water damage claims by approximately 30 percent in the past four years (based on Zurich Claims data, 2015-2018).

-Innovative tools and steps that can help contractors prevent water damage, now and later
+Here’s a sampling of innovative tools and simple steps that can help contractors prevent water damage, now and later:

 The common thread in the successful deployment of these tools and steps is communication and teamwork.
 An end-to-end example of this started at Zurich a few years ago when our Risk Engineers and Claims teams discussed an upward trend in water damage claims involving fire sprinkler piping made of a new material.
 Conferring with our customers, we found that crews were using a type of caulk that was incompatible with the piping material, causing deterioration and pipe failures.
 From this discovery, we developed guidance to prevent these failures and shared that information with our construction customers.